twidi/django-adv-cache-tag/README.md

 :1:template.cache.your_fragment_name.your_pk.64223ccf70bbb65a3a4aceac37e21016
 ```

-Although the main use of this primary key is to have one cached fragment per object, so we can use the objet primary key, you can use whatever you want, an id, a string...
+Although the main use of this primary key is to have one cached fragment per object, so we can use the object primary key, you can use whatever you want, an id, a string...

 To add a primary key, simply set the `ADV_CACHE_INCLUDE_PK` setting to `True`, and the first argument (after the fragment's name) will be used as a pk.